18paulb/316Instructions/README.md

     align-items: center;
    }
    ```
-4. Change the `font-size: 10px` section to say `font-size: 40px;` (make sure to keep the semicolon)
+4. Change the line that says `font-size: 10px;` to say `font-size: 40px;` (make sure to keep the semicolon)
-5. The header should get larger automatically after a few seconds:
+5. The header should get larger automatically after a few seconds.

-The updated page should look similar to this
+The updated page should look similar to this:
 ![changed header](./images/changedHeader.png)

 ### Changing The Image